American imperialism: Overview

+George Washington, a founding father and first president of the United States, began a policy of United States non-interventionism which lasted into the 1800s.
+The United States promulgated the Monroe Doctrine in 1823, in order to stop further European colonialism in Latin America.
+Desire for territorial expansion to the Pacific Ocean was explicit in the idea of manifest destiny.
+The giant Louisiana Purchase was peaceful, but the annexation of 525,000 sqmi of Mexican territory was the result of the Mexican–American War of 1846.

-The Cold War reoriented American foreign policy towards opposing communism, and prevailing U.S. foreign policy embraced its role as a nuclear-armed global superpower.
-Though the Truman Doctrine and Reagan Doctrine the United States framed the mission as protecting free peoples against an undemocratic system, anti-Soviet foreign policy became coercive and occasionally covert.
+The Cold War reoriented American foreign policy towards opposing communism, and prevailing US foreign policy embraced its role as a nuclear-armed global superpower.
+Through the Truman Doctrine and Reagan Doctrine the United States framed the mission as protecting free peoples against an undemocratic system, anti-Soviet foreign policy became coercive and occasionally covert.
 United States involvement in regime change included overthrowing the democratically elected government of Iran, the Bay of Pigs invasion in Cuba, occupation of Grenada, and interference in various foreign elections.
 The long and bloody Vietnam War led to widespread criticism of an "arrogance of power" and violations of international law emerging from an "imperial presidency," with Martin Luther King Jr., among others, accusing the US of a new form of colonialism.

-Many saw the post-Cold War 1990–91 Gulf War as motivated by U.S. oil interests, though it reversed the hostile invasion of Kuwait.
-After the September 11 attacks in 2001, questions of imperialism were raised again as the United States invaded Afghanistan to overthrow the Taliban (which harbored the attackers) and Iraq in 2003 (which the U.S. incorrectly claimed had weapons of mass destruction).
-The invasion led to the collapse of the Iraqi Ba'athist government and its replacement with the Coalition Provisional Authority.
-Following the invasion, an insurgency fought against Coalition forces and the newly elected Iraqi government, and a sectarian civil war occurred.
-The Iraq War opened the country's oil industry to US firms for the first time in decades and many argued the invasion violated international law.
-Around 500,000 people were killed in both wars as of 2018.

 In terms of territorial acquisition, the United States has integrated (with voting rights) all of its acquisitions on the North American continent, including the non-contiguous Alaska.
 Hawaii has also become a state with equal representation to the mainland, but other island jurisdictions acquired during wartime remain territories, namely Guam, Puerto Rico, the United States Virgin Islands, American Samoa, and the Northern Mariana Islands.
 (The federal government officially apologized for the overthrow of the Hawaiian government in 1993.)
 The remainder of acquired territories have become independent with varying degrees of cooperation, ranging from three freely associated states which participate in federal government programs in exchange for military basing rights, to Cuba which severed diplomatic relations during the Cold War.
 The United States was a public advocate for European decolonization after World War II (having started a ten-year independence transition for the Philippines in 1934 with the Tydings–McDuffie Act).
 Even so, the US desire for an informal system of global primacy in an "American Century" often brought them into conflict with national liberation movements.
 The United States has now granted citizenship to Native Americans and recognizes some degree of tribal sovereignty.